M.Phil in Chinese Studies

 - In-country or in-culture experience available through the Experience China module, delivering a four-week internship in a Chinese or China-related organisation in a Chinese-speaking country, in Europe or in Ireland.

-- Submit your application and supporting documentation online.
+- Apply online.
 Offers are issued on a rolling basis, so it is important to apply early.
 The deadline is 30 June 2018.

 - The course director Prof. Adrian Tien (firstname.lastname@example.org) and our admissions team (email@example.com) are available to help you with any aspect of the application process.
 Please email or call us with your questions (+ 353 1 896 4035).
 You are also welcome to visit us in person if you are in or near Dublin during the application process.